Helping Ohio, Indiana, and Kentucky Businesses and Organizations Recover

 The Paycheck Protection Program (PPP) is a modification of the SBA’s 7(a) loan program, in which banks make loans to businesses that are guaranteed by the SBA to small businesses.
 Learn what manufacturers need to know about PPP loan accounting in an in-depth video here.

 - Loan forgiveness depends on the following factors:

 - The borrower maintains employee levels and wage rates at pre-pandemic levels, or qualifies for certain safe harbors available.
 Wages may not be reduced by more than 25% for employees earning less than $100,000, and;

-- 75% of the proceeds are used for payroll costs.
-There will be a loan balance (unforgiven) if the loan proceeds are used for anything other than payroll costs, mortgage interest incurred prior to February 15, 2020, rent, and utilities payments incurred over the 8 weeks after the loan origination date.
-Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs, and;
+- 60% of the proceeds are used for payroll costs.
+There will be a loan balance (unforgiven) if the loan proceeds are used for anything other than payroll costs, mortgage interest, rent, and utilities payments incurred over the 8 or 24 weeks after the loan origination date or alternative start date.
+Accordingly, not more than 40% of the forgiven amount may be for non-payroll costs, and;

 - PPP loan interest rate is 1.0%.